What role do sexual signals play in population divergence?

 I’m excited to continue to explore the relationship between authentic science, especially dissemination of research, and students’ self-efficacy (confidence in their ability to conduct science) as well as how this translates to interest in pursuing careers in science.
 My partner in this work is Katie Guilbert at Bella Romero Academy.
-I began this project with Lisa Angeloni and Cameron Ghalambor at Colorado State University and am continuing it with Shannon Murphy and Robin Tinghitella at the University of Denver (Broder and Guilbert et al. In preparation).
+I began this project with Lisa Angeloni and Cameron Ghalambor at Colorado State University and am continuing it with Shannon Murphy and Robin Tinghitella at the University of Denver (Broder and Guilbert et al. In preparation, draft available).

 Can we use inquiry approaches to improve evolution education?

 I worked closely with a group of fabulous middle school science teachers and Dr. Cameron Ghalambor to develop and implement a week long program to teach evolution by natural selection.
 The program was so successful that I worked with Dr. Emily Kane and the CSU College of Natural Science Education and Outreach Center to make it into a kit.
 By packaging our weeklong program into a 2-hour self-guided inquiry kit with live animals, we have been able to provide an amazing resource to a much broader audience–anyone able to come to CSU is welcome to schedule a kit session at the CSU College of Natural Science Education and Outreach Center (Broder et al. 2018, Kane et al. 2018; Broder and Kane 2017).